 We meet in the morning at Penzance harbour to take the 'Scillonian III' ferry for the islands.
 Passing the West Penwith coastline, Longships and Wolf Rock lighthouses, sea-watching from the rear of the ship can be good with Gannet, Fulmar, Shag, Kittiwake, Manx Shearwater, auks, terns and skuas likely.
-Cetaceans such as Harbour Porpoise, Common and Bottlenose Dolphins may be seen, along with recently arrived Basking Shark, bizarre Sunfish or even Atlantic Bluefin Tuna.
-After docking at St Mary’s, the largest of the Scilly Isles, we check into our excellent hotel on Hugh Town beach, enjoy a 'pasty lunch' and begin to explore.
-Circuits around the Garrison or Penninis headlands are early possibilities or into Lower Moors for wildfowl, waders and perhaps Water Rail or Kingfisher.
+Cetaceans such as Harbour Porpoise, Common and Bottlenose Dolphins may be seen, along with recently arrived Basking Shark.
+After docking at St Mary’s, the largest of the Scilly Isles we begin to explore, perhaps with a look around the Garrison or Penninis headlands, or into Lower Moors for wildfowl, waders, Water Rail and Kingfisher.
 The Scillies are famed for attracting rarities at any time of year, and while we plan to birdwatch at a more leisurely pace than our …for birders… Autumn tour, we won't shy away from opportunities to see attractive Mediterranean overshoots such as Hoopoe, Golden Oriole, Night Heron or Woodchat Shrike if known to be present.

 Day 2: Saturday 23 April – Tresco and the Abbey Gardens